-Calvin Randall III is entering his first season as Quarterback/Wide Receiver Coaching while also serving as the Recruiting Coordinator for the Fayetteville State football coaching staff.
+Calvin Randall III is entering his third season as the Offensive Coordinator and Quarterback Coach; while also serving as the Recruiting Coordinator for the Fayetteville State football coaching staff.

 After two seasons on the sideline with the Winston-Salem football program, Randall accepted a Graduate Assistant position with Delta State where he coached linebackers during the 2002 season and defensive backs in 2003.
 In 2003, the Statesmen finished the season with a 9-2 overall record and ranked 16th in NCAA Division II.

 After completing his stint at Delta State, Randall joined the Virginia Union football staff in 2004 as the defensive backs coach.
 In 2004, the Panthers finished the season ranked 11th in total defense in NCAA Division II.